elesiuta/backupy/README.md

                [--nolog] [--noprompt] [--norun] [--save] [--load]
                source [dest]

-BackuPy: A succinct python program for backing up directories with an emphasis on simple usage and transparent behavior
+BackuPy: A simple backup program in python with an emphasis on transparent behaviour

 positional arguments:
   source       Path of source